Information & FAQs

 VisitBritain, our national tourism agency, has an excellent website with pages devoted to practical information and health and personal security.

-And, although we may shop for kilos of cheese, metres of fabric and litres of fuel, we still drive in miles per hour and drink pints of beer – we remain a metrically challenged nation!
+We still drive in miles per hour, and drink pints of beer, but we shop for kilos of cheese, metres of fabric and litres of fuel – we remain a metrically challenged nation!

-In Britain, most of us talk about temperatures in degrees Centigrade, and not degrees Fahrenheit, but if you are a Fahrenheit person, then remember that 61°F is approximately 16°C (just transpose the numbers) and, likewise, 82°F is approximately 28°C and this is, broadly speaking, the range of British summer temperatures.
+Most of us talk about our temperatures in degrees Centigrade (ºC) and not degrees Fahrenheit (ºF), but if you are a Fahrenheit kind of person, then remember that 61°F is approximately 16°C (just transpose the numbers) and, likewise, 82°F is approx. 28°C, and conveniently, this is broadly the range of temperatures of the average British summer.

 Communications

-Please check that your mobile phone will work in the United Kingdom.
+Please check that your mobile/cell phone will work in the United Kingdom.

-The joining instructions for each tour are outlined in the first day's itinerary, with any particular information in the ‘Additionally’ section towards the bottom of the tour page.
-The precise arrangements – the exact time – will be confirmed to you by email, a week or so before the tour.
+The joining instructions for each tour are outlined in the first day's itinerary, with any specific information in the ‘Additional tour information’ section at the bottom of the tour page.
+The precise arrangements – i.e. the exact time and confirmation of the location – will be confirmed by email, some 13 weeks before the tour.

 Insurance

-We require you to have adequate holiday/trip insurance, including, if necessary, Personal Liability Insurance, Medical Insurance, Repatriation Insurance and Holiday/Trip Cancellation Insurance (if you have to cancel at the last minute).
+Please ensure that you have adequate holiday/trip insurance, including Personal Liability Insurance, Medical Insurance (including repatriation insurance), and Holiday/Trip Cancellation Insurance.

-We do not insist on proof of your insurance, but we do presume that you will have it.
+We do not sell insurance, nor do we insist on proof of your insurance, but we will presume that you will have it.

 European Health Insurance Card (EHIC)

-If you are eligible for an EHIC, then please ensure that you have one and that you bring it with you.
+If you have an EHIC, please ensure that it is in date and bring it with you.

 Travel assistance

-the Heathrow Sheraton Hotel, immediately north of Terminal 5, Heathrow Airport for most tours in southern England
+the Heathrow Sheraton Hotel, immediately north of Terminal 5, Heathrow Airport, for tours in southern England

-the Hampton by Hilton Edinburgh Airport hotel, for tours starting in Edinburgh
+the Hampton by Hilton Edinburgh Airport hotel, for tours starting from Edinburgh

-If you are flying long-haul, please also consider the considerable benefits of arriving at least the day before the tour starts, so that you are refreshed from your long flight, from the start.
+Please also consider the considerable benefits of arriving at least the day before the tour starts, so that you are refreshed from your flight before the tour starts.

-Finally, if you are flying long-haul into Britain and then intend to fly elsewhere, short-haul, especially with one of the many low-fare airlines, please check your baggage allowance on all your flights.
+Finally, if you are flying long-haul into Britain and then intend to fly short-haul, either domestically within Britain or elsewhere, please check your baggage allowances on your short-haul flights.

 Our minibus